SegataLab/cFMD/README.md

 - **cFMD_functional_profiles**: functional profiles (normalized UniRef90 gene families, pathway abundances, and pathway coverages) with samples as column headers and row indices as functions (hosted externally due to large size; a download script is provided).

-  Users can download the mags for dataset(s) using the following script:
+  Users can download functional profiles for the dataset(s) using the following script:

   ```
   download_functional_profiles.sh {dataset_name}